PrismarineJS/auto-sheep/README.md

 ## DigitalOcean / VPS setup
 Firstly, you'll want to

-    ./bin/install.sh
+    ./install.sh

-Then you'll need to add `bin/update.sh` to cron so that the server can update
+Then you'll need to add `update.sh` to cron so that the server can update